fatih/vim-go-tutorial/README.md

 ```

 You'll see we get an error because the `strings` package is not imported. vim-go
-has couple of commands to make it easy to manipulate the import declarations.
+has a couple of commands to make it easy to manipulate the import declarations.

 We can easily go and edit the file, but instead we're going to use the Vim
 command `:GoImport`.
 This command adds the given package to the import path.